 The European Union supports cooperation within the alliance.
-From 2016 to mid-2019, the project “Eucor – The European Campus: cross-border structures” is co-financed by the Interreg VA Upper Rhine Programme of the European Regional Development Fund (ERDF) for a total of 2 million euros.
+From 2016 to mid-2019, the project “Eucor – The European Campus: cross-border structures” was co-financed by the Interreg VA Upper Rhine Programme of the European Regional Development Fund (ERDF) for a total of 2 million euros.

 - analysis of the regional profile in terms of science and research;